mrbrandao/grunclean/README.md

 executions you probably will hurt your rundeck feelings.
 I tested some curl executions with
 150000 executions but I have to tune my rundeck session to `-Xmx4096m -Xms1024` to deal with
 this query.
 Take care with `OutOfMemoryError`, see more about tuning [here](http://rundeck.org/docs/administration/tuning-rundeck.html)._
+_If you use mysql as database you must also do some fine tuning on mysql to avoid lock.
+You can `set global innodb_lock_wait_timeout = 9000;` and `set global max_connections = 200;` to
+improve the performance on large scale executions delete._

 The flag `-period` use the same values of rundeck [execution query](http://rundeck.org/docs/api/#execution-query) which is:
 `h`: hour
 `d`: day